atlasTest2019/atlassian-azure-demo/README.md

 # Atlassian Data Center Azure Templates

-## Note
-Please note that these templates are for evaluation or 'proof of concept' deployments.
-These are not currently recommended for a production deployment 'as is' and will require adjustment to meet your needs.

 ## Purpose
 This repository contains Azure ARM templates to install the following [Atlassian Data Center](https://www.atlassian.com/enterprise/data-center) products: